-Let’s get right into the recipe, because I know that’s what you’re here for.
-After the recipe, I’ll get into Wagyu beef and what makes it special.
-That helps drive the recipe and how to best sous vide wagyu beef.
+Below, we’ll jump right into the recipe, because we know that’s what you’re here for.
+After the recipe, you’ll find content on what Wagyu beef is and what makes it special.

 - Related article: Best Cut of Steak for Sous Vide